hassanrahimi/SimpleMediasoupExample/README.md

 Hi

-this is simple mediasoup example. neet to be complete example
+this is simple mediasoup example with node js as backend and react js as frontend in typescript. neet to be complete example

 in server side : npm install -force